prmr/SoftwareDesign/modules/Module-07.md

 ![](figures/m07-polymorphism.png)

 However, one limitation of this design becomes immediately apparent when we try to implement it.
 In this design, the root of the type hierarchy is an *interface*, so it defines services without providing any implementation for them.
-However, the kinds of services it defines, such as being able to return a name for an employee, are likely to be implemented in an identical way by each client.
+However, the kinds of services it defines, such as being able to return a name for an employee, are likely to be implemented in an identical way by each class.
 For example:

 ```java
 public class Programmer implements Employee